| Title: | Sparse VAR (Vector Autoregression) / VECM (Vector Error Correction Model) Estimation |

 |

-the list (of length p
+A the list (of length p) of the estimated matrices

 of the process

-the time series of the residuals
+residuals the time series of the residuals

 A function to estimate a (possibly high-dimensional) multivariate VARX time series using penalized least squares methods, such as ENET, SCAD or MC+.

-fitVARX(data, p = 1, Xt, m = 1, penalty = "ENET", method = "cv", ...)
+fit_varx(data, p = 1, xt_matrix, m = 1, penalty = "ENET", method = "cv", ...)fit_varx(data, p = 1, xt_matrix, m = 1, penalty = "ENET", method = "cv", ...)

 data |